cfrg/draft-irtf-cfrg-hash-to-curve/draft-goldberg-cfrg-hash-to-curve.md

 deterministic algorithm which maps F_{q} to any EC where q = 2 mod 3 in time O(log^3 q).
 Elligator (2) {{Elligator2}} is yet another deterministic algorithm for any odd-characteristic EC that has a point of order 2.
-Elligator can be applied to Curve25519 and Curve448, which CFRG-recommended curves {{RFC7748}}.
+Elligator can be applied to Curve25519 and Curve448, which are both CFRG-recommended curves {{RFC7748}}.

-This document specifies N algorithms for deterministically hashing into an elliptic curve with varying properties.
+This document specifies 2 algorithms for deterministically hashing onto a curve with varying properties: Icart and Elligator2.
 Each algorithm conforms to a common interface, i.e., it maps an element from a base field F to a curve E. For each variant, we describe the requirements for F and E to make it work.
 Sample code for each variant is presented in the appendix.
 Unless otherwise stated, all elliptic curve points are assumed to be represented as affine coordinates, i.e., (x, y) points on a curve.

 ## Terminology